-It can be tough to know which plants to choose if you're just starting in hydroponics.
+It can be tough to know what are the good plants for hydroponic beginners if you’re just starting in hydroponics.
 There are so many different varieties available, how do you know which ones will be the easiest to grow?

 This blog post will discuss the top 13 hydroponic plants perfect for beginners.
 These plants are easy to grow and don’t require much care, so they’re ideal for those just getting started in hydroponics!

-So without further ado, here are the top 13 hydroponic plants for beginners:
+Here are the top 13 good plants for hydroponic beginners

 Let’s look at each one of them in more depth and how to grow them hydroponically.